Coastal Wetland Restoration

-Six custom adoption scenarios were developed for each of these three coastal wetlands using a linear growth curve based on the Guatemala’s National Restoration Strategy which aims to restore 10,000 hectares on mangroves between 2015 and 2045 and Green India Mission which included a commitment to restore 100,000 hectares of mangroves between 2010 and 2020.
-In the absence of similar information for the seagrasses and saltmarshes, the adoption of these coastal wetlands are projected based on mangroves growth rate which is applied to their respective total land area and degradation rate.
-Given the small area of coastal wetlands, and the high mitigation efficiency of restoration, some scenarios emphasized early peak adoption by 2030.
+Six custom adoption scenarios were developed for each of these three coastal wetlands using a linear growth curve based on the Guatemala’s National Restoration Strategy, which aims to restore 10,000 hectares on mangroves between 2015 and 2045, and Green India Mission, which included a commitment to restore 100,000 hectares of mangroves between 2010 and 2020.
+In the absence of similar information for the seagrasses and salt marshes, the adoption of these coastal wetlands is projected based on mangroves' growth rate, which is applied to their respective total land area and degradation rate.
+Given the small area of coastal wetlands and the high mitigation efficiency of restoration, some scenarios emphasized early peak adoption by 2030.

-Impacts of increased adoption of coastal wetland restoration from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of coastal wetland restoration from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison with a Reference Scenario in which the solution’s market share was fixed at the current levels.

 - Scenario 2: Adoption is intensified under this scenario based on the most aggressive adoption scenarios, and results in the protection of 7.24 million hectares of unprotected coastal wetlands.

 Sequestration rates for mangroves are set at 6.58 tons of carbon per hectare per year, based on meta-analysis of 27 data points from 13 sources.
 Salt marsh sequestration rates are 0.93 tons of carbon per hectare per year, based on 15 data points from six sources.
 Seagrass sequestration is set at 0.99 tons of carbon per hectare per year, based on 16 data points from four sources.